Sunnyside High School (Tucson, Arizona): Athletics

-Sunnyside High School is a member of the Arizona Interscholastic Association and is classed in its 5A conference.
+Sunnyside High School is a member of the Arizona Interscholastic Association and is classed in its 6A conference.
 A wrestling powerhouse in Arizona, Sunnyside has won 30 state championships (14 in a row, 1998–2011).
-It lost a dual-meet 12 December 2015, where Green Valley (NV) snapped a 314 win streak stretching from 1999 to then, and only has lost ten since 1969.
-However, recently Sunnyside Wrestling has regain its championship title in 2018.
+It lost a dual-meet December 12, 2015, where Green Valley (NV) snapped a 314 win streak stretching from 1999 to then, and only has lost ten since 1969.
+However, Sunnyside Wrestling regained its championship title in 2018.
 The teams are known as the Sunnyside Blue Devils.
 Athletic teams are fielded in boys volleyball, baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track and field, volleyball, wrestling, and swimming.
+Their girls' basketball team won region in the 2023/24 season and was ranked #1 in the 6a state division.

 The varsity football team was featured on the Great American Rivalries Series in 2009 against Salpointe Catholic High School.